bukiedow/Digital_pantry/README.md

 ## Design

 ### Colour Scheme
-The main colours used are teal (different shades) and default white.
+The main colours used are teal, nude and default white.
 There is the occassional red color for danger buttons representing action buttons.